Skip to content

 • Dust collector – A dust collection system is the most important component of an abrasive blasting room.
 The dust collector filters the air in the room, allowing maximum visibility, safety for the blast operator, and prevention of particulate matter from escaping.

-Additional equipment can be added for convenience and improved usability, such as control panels, overhead cranes, rubber lining, LED lighting, etc. To learn more about blast rooms, please see our Blast Room products page.
+Additional equipment can be added for convenience and improved usability, such as control panels, overhead cranes, rubber lining, LED lighting, etc. To learn more about blast rooms, please see our Custom Blast Rooms page.

 What’s the difference between a blast room, a blast booth, and a blast cabinet?